nikitaeverywhere/edu-semantic-knowledge-network-auto-builder/readme.md

 Requirements & Setup
 --------------------

-1. Python v3 with pip3
+1. Python v3 with pip3 (or any other dependency manager)
 2. Git

-Clone this repository and install all prerequisites:
+Clone this repository (recursively!) and install all prerequisites:

 ```bash
 git clone --recursive https://github.com/ZitRos/edu-semantic-knowledge-network-auto-builder